homelabos/homelabos/docs/software/graylog.md

   }
 }
 ```

-or to receive logs from a container ( docker-compose method), add this to the compose file in the container you want to log, this goes at the same ident level as labels and volumes.
+To receive logs from a container ( docker-compose method), add this to the compose file in the container you want to log, this goes at the same ident level as labels and volumes.

 ```
     logging:
       driver: "gelf"